 I’m honored to have my poem “Good Day,” about the bittersweet end of a beloved animal’s life, included in Muddy River Poetry Review.
 Many thanks to editor Zvi Sesling. https://muddyriverpoetryreview.webs.com/Sheila%20Wellehan-1.pdf

 I’m happy to have my poem “Saint Alban’s,” which explores faith, doubt, the yearning for community, and isolation, included in Tipton Poetry Journal.
 “Saint Alban’s” is on page 26 – 27.
 Many thanks to editor Barry Harris.

-I’m delighted to have my poem “Porcupine” included in Thimble Literary Magazine.
-Many thanks to Nadia Arioli and and the whole Thimble crew!
+I’m honored to have my poem “About My Life…” included in Thimble Literary Magazine.
+Many thanks to editor Nadia Arioli and the whole Thimble crew!